ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

 Package and module naming
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Use a short, lowercase word or words for module names.
 Separate words
 with underscores to improve readability.
 For example, ``module.py`` or
 ``my_module.py``.

 For a package name, use a short, lowercase word or words.
 Avoid
-underscores as these will have to be represented as dashes when
+underscores because these must be represented as dashes when
-installing from PyPi.
+installing from PyPI.

 .. code::